daler/dotfiles/_sources/tmux.rst.txt

 tmux configuration
 ==================

+If you're on a Mac and don't have tmux installed, you can use ``./setup.sh --install-tmux``.
+This will create a new environment with tmux and symlink the executable to your ``~/opt/bin`` directory.
+This expects that you've already set up conda (with ``./setup.sh --install-mambaforge``).

 Here are the general features of the ``.tmux.conf`` file:

 -  Set the prefix to be ``Ctrl-j`` (instead of the default ``Ctrl-b``)